elevatelearning/el-site/content/insights/what-is-learning-experience-design/index.md

 ---
 title: What is Learning Experience Design (LXD)?
 date: "2020-07-17T10:59:59.169Z"
-description: We've just published our first article about the essence of what we do at Elevate Learning - Learning Experience Design.
-Give it a read, share your thoughts in the comments and follow us for more insights into the world of digital learning and technology!
+description: Learning Experience Design (or LXD) is a relatively new discipline within the field of learning sciences.
+As our understanding of teaching and learning has evolved with the introduction of educational technologies as a mode of delivery, so the discipline of Learning Experience Design is increasingly drawing on learnings from the world of user-experience design, human-centered design and co-created learning experiences.
 ---

 Learning Experience Design (or LXD) is a relatively new discipline within the field of learning sciences.
 As our understanding of teaching and learning has evolved with the introduction of educational technologies as a mode of delivery, so the discipline of Learning Experience Design is increasingly drawing on learnings from the world of user-experience design, human-centered design and co-created learning experiences.